mattermost/docs/source/install/cloud-changelog.md

 ### Highlights
  - Insights has been disabled for all new instances and for existing servers that upgrade to v8.0.
 See more details in [this forum post](https://forum.mattermost.com/t/proposal-to-revise-our-insights-feature-due-to-known-performance-issues/16212) on why Insights has been disabled.
- - Boards has been moved from part of the core product back to a plugin.
-If you previously had the plugin disabled, it will be disabled now, even if you enabled it as part of the core product.
-You can re-enable it from the **System Console > Plugin** settings.
+ - Boards is now operating as a plugin and can be enabled or disabled in the **System Console > Plugin settings**.
 The Boards configuration, ``EnablePublicSharedBoards``, was also removed from the config and the **System Console**.
  - The Channel Export and Apps plugins are now disabled by default.

 ### Improvements